danobis/BeeRduino/README.md

 Contains the firmware for the Arduino-based sensor node.
 This code is responsible for collecting environmental data (e.g. temperature, humidity, weight) and transmitting it via MQTT.

 ### `backend/`
 Java application built with Quarkus.
-It receives MQTT messages, processes and stores sensor data, and provides a REST API for accessing the data.
+It receives MQTT messages, processes and stores sensor data, and provides an API for accessing the data.

 ### `frontend/`
 The web interface for visualizing sensor data from the beehive, including time-series graphs and current measurements.